 The answer is similar to the previous one.
 Fast-growing trees tend to take up more nutrients from the soil.
 This leaves very little for the slow-growing trees.
 And over time, the slow-growing trees will wither away and die.

 Can I increase the number of trees on my land?

 Of course, you can!
 Remember that trees need sunlight, water, and nutrients.
 If you optimize the amount and type of nutrients you are providing you can increase the number of trees growing on the land.

 Basal area is simply the area of the cross-section of a tree at about 4.5 feet high.
-Sometimes trees per acre is not enough to give an estimate about the density of a forest.
-So along with trees per acre, basal area is also used to give a better idea.
+Sometimes trees per acre is not enough to give an estimate of the density of a forest.
+So along with trees per acre, the basal area is also used to give a better idea.